microsoft/TemplateStudio/docs/templates.md

     "wts.displayOrder": "1",                      //This tag is used to order the templates in the wizard.
     "wts.rightClickEnabled":"true",               //If set to 'true' then this feature or page is available from right click on an existing project.
     "wts.isHidden": "false",                      //If set to 'true' then not shown in the wizard.
 Used for dependencies that can't be selected on their own.
-    "wts.outputToParent": "true"                  //If set to 'true' then this will be generated one folder above the usual outputfolder.
+    "wts.outputToParent": "true",                 //If set to 'true' then this will be generated one folder above the usual outputfolder.
 Use Param_ProjectName to compose                                                      folder names
+    "wts.casing.sourceName":"kebab|camel|pascal", // Allows to add casing variations from templates sourceName to parameters ( corresponding parameter name will be wts.sourceName.casing.kebab)
+    "wts.casing.rootNamespace":"kebab|camel|pascal" // Allows to add casing variations from templates sourceName to parameters ( corresponding parameter name will be wts.rootNamespace.casing.kebab)
   },
   "sourceName": "BlankView",                      //The generation engine will replace any occurrence of "BlankView" by the parameter provided in the source file name.
   "preferNameDirectory": true,